Internment camps in France: Camps under foreign authorities

 The Nazis also opened Struthof in Alsace (in the part annexed by the Reich).

 The United States military police also possessed legal authority over the camp in Septèmes-les-Vallons, in the Bouches-du-Rhône.

 Ilags

-Ilag (for Internierunslager) were internment camps established by the German Army to hold Allied civilians, captured in areas that were occupied by the Germans.
+Ilag (for Internierungslager) were internment camps established by the German Army to hold Allied civilians, captured in areas that were occupied by the Germans.
 They included US citizens caught in Europe by surprise when the war was declared in December 1941 and citizens of the British Commonwealth caught in areas engulfed by the Blitzkrieg.